Mali travel advice

 Terrorism

-Northern and central Mali are safe havens for terrorist groups.
-They regularly carry out attacks targeting mainly the Malian security forces.
+Terrorist groups operate in Northern and central Mali They regularly carry out attacks targeting mainly the Malian security forces.

-Bamako and the southern part of Mali are also exposed to terrorist threats.
-Since mid-July 2022, there has been an increase in terrorist attacks in central and southern Mali, including in the vicinity of Bamako.
+Bamako and the southern and western parts of Mali are also exposed to terrorist threats.
+Since 2022, there has been an increase in terrorist attacks in central, western and southern Mali, including in the vicinity of Bamako.
 Although they have primarily targeted security forces installations, the attacks have resulted in numerous casualties, including civilians.

-Terrorist groups in southern Mali are intent on increasing their attacks and kidnappings targeting foreigners.
+Active terrorist groups are determined to increase their attacks and kidnappings targeting foreigners.

 Targets could include: